TommasoTarchi/autoRNAseq/README.md

 10. Splicing analysis:
     - Files with differential splicing data, saved into `splicing_dir` with extention `.txt`.
-    - `summary.txt` containing summary of all differential plsicing events detected, saved into `splicing_dir`.
+    - `summary.txt` containing summary of all differential splicing events detected, saved into `splicing_dir`.
     - `.rmats` files with summary of BAM processing, saved into `splicing_dir`.

 11. Results Summary: